dgelven1/Udacity-Self-Driving-Car-/CarND-Behavioral-Cloning-P3/README.md

 During the image and data generation function is where I implemented all of my image augmentation and data manipulation.
 I implemented the following data manipulation steps to help improve the training of data:

-* When the steering angle was above a -0.3(Requesting a left turn) I used the right camera as the training image.
-Vice Versa for the 0.3 steering angle
+* When the steering angle was above a -0.3 (Requesting a left turn) I used the right camera as the training image.
+Vice Versa for the 0.3 (Requesting a right turn) steering angle

 * Adjusted steering angle based on original value.
 Used a multi-tiered approach to adjust the steering angle.
 If the absolute value of the original angle was greater than 0.3, then I adjusted added a value of 0.2 to the steer angle.
 If the absolute value of the original angle was great than 0.1, then I added a value of 0.05 to the original value.
 Any measurement below these values I kept as the original.